 BY: T. Franklin Murphy | September 2015 (edited December 2, 2021)

-Instead of lying, do what is right.
-By establishing a habit of openness, we not only build trust but we are motivated to not screw up to avoid making embarrassing confessions
+By establishing a habit of openness, we not only build trust but are motivated to not screw up to avoid making embarrassing confessions

 Without commitment to honesty, deception creeps into relationships, creating distance and disrupting connections.
-Secrets provide obvious momentary benefits, allowing for behaviors to go unexamined.
-The money wasted at the casino is not challenged, the dinner with a co-worker doesn’t spark suspicion, and the broken vase given to your spouse by her beloved great aunt isn’t missed, at least not immediately.
-We do what we want, conceal the evidence and pretend we are doing what’s best for the unknowing spouse, sparing her the emotions, and avoiding a fight.
+Secrets provide momentary benefits, allowing behaviors to go unexamined.
+The money wasted at the casino is not challenged, the dinner with a co-worker doesn’t spark suspicion, and the broken vase isn’t missed, at least not immediately.
+We do what we want, conceal the evidence and pretend we are doing what’s best for the unknowing spouse, sparing her (or him) the emotions, and avoiding a fight.
 We’re accustomed to being stupid; we just don’t care to defend our stupidity—so we fib.
 Whether our action is justified or not, the secret concealing the act, weakens intimacy and challenges trust.

-Openness in a relationship demands we discuss uncomfortable subjects that challenges our justifications and exposes our risky behavior.
-The emotional discussions are difficult, poking at sensitivities, so instead of honesty, we dodge and conceal.
-Even strong connections that begin with joy erode from blows of dishonesty.
+Openness demands engaging in discussion of those uncomfortable subjects that challenge justifications and expose risky behaviors.
+Emotional discussions are difficult, poking sensitivities, so instead of difficult honesty, we dodge and conceal.
+Even strong connections erode from blows of dishonesty.
 Just a few lies, once discovered, weakens communication in other matters.
-Partners must be more discerning.
+Deceived partners must cautiously evaluate communications for deception.
 Even when we tell the truth, the history of secrets ignites suspicion.